nikmeiser/cipp/docs/cippe/1-introduction-to-european-data-protection/1-origins-historical-context.md

 ## Supranational European Bodies
 [![Supranational European Bodies](https://upload.wikimedia.org/wikipedia/commons/6/6a/Supranational_European_Bodies.svg)](https://en.wikipedia.org/wiki/Template:Supranational_European_Bodies "Supranational European Bodies")
-Note: Clicking on the link will take you to Wikipedia, where you are bound by the [Wikimedia privacy policy](https://foundation.wikimedia.org/wiki/Privacy_policy)
+Note: Clicking on this image will take you to Wikipedia, where you are bound by the [Wikimedia privacy policy](https://foundation.wikimedia.org/wiki/Privacy_policy)

 ## 1.1 Rationale for data protection
 - Increasing use of computers in the early 1970s